phipsgabler/trello2md/README.md

 to bullet lists and prepended the phrase "Checklist:", to distinguish them from subsections containing ordinary lists.
 Archived lists and cards are filtered out by default.

-There are currently two additional arguments:
+There currently following arguments are supported:

 - `--labels`/`-l` adds a card's labels to its heading.
 - `--archived`/`-a` also includes archived lists and cards.
 - `--header`/`-i` prepends a header page with general information about the board.
 - `--comments`/`-m` includes the comments on a card.
+- `--output`/`-o` set output filename (default is appending `.md` to the input filename)

 More options are planned.